BLynch16/RSA-and-Digital-Signature-Project/README.md

   - Save p and q in a file named p_q.txt, one integer per line and make sure no white space saved.
   - Use the extended Euclidean algorithm to generate two pairs of keys: (e,n), (d,n), where n = p * q.
   - Save the two pairs of keys in two separate files: e_n.txt and d_n.txt, one integer per line and no white space.

+**Part 2: Generate and verify digital signatures using a SHA-256 hash.**
+  - **Sign a given file**
+    - Generate a SHA-256 hash of the content of the file to be signed.
+    -